Newsletter

 The defense minister also said that Israel had killed 200 Hezbollah terrorists in strikes on Thursday, bringing the death toll up to 1,400 in Hezbollah’s ranks since fighting with the group resumed on March 2.

-The ayatollah regime in Tehran initially said it would block the Strait of Hormuz despite the April 8 ceasefire understandings after Israel struck over 100 targets in Lebanon in an operation titled “Eternal Darkness” that Katz said killed 200 terrorists.
+The regime in Tehran initially said that it would block the Strait of Hormuz despite the April 8 ceasefire understandings after Israel struck over 100 targets in Lebanon in an operation titled “Eternal Darkness” that Katz said killed 200 terrorists.

 However, the regime later told vessels to sail through Iranian waters in the strait around Larak Island, to avoid the naval mines in the usual route, Iran’s semi-official Tasnim news agency reported on Thursday.
 Traffic is at 10% the usual volume as shipping companies assess the risks associated with navigating the bottleneck and sailing in Iranian waters, Reuters reported.